-Presently there are 11 Environmental Health posts 10 require a qualification to undertake food safety duties.
-The amount of resources dedicated to Food Safety equates to 5.7 FTE's, 2.02 FTE's work on Health and Safety related matters the remaining 2.31 FTE's work on animal licensing, nuisance, licensing and other regulatory activity.
+Presently there are 11 permanent Environmental Health posts, of which 10 require a qualification to undertake food safety duties of which 5.7 FTE's work predominantly on Food Safety, 2.02 FTE's work on Health and Safety related matters the remaining 2.3 FTE's work on animal licensing, nuisance, licensing and other regulatory activity.
+Additionally, 1 FTE Food Safety Support Officer undertakes food safety duties and is subject to a temporary fixed term contract which will expire during the course of 2023/24 and which can only be extended if funding is secured to support the post

 Trading Standards is delivered in one Borough-wide team of 2.7 FTE Senior TSO's, 4 FTE TSO's, 1 FTE Enforcement Officer and 1 Compliance Officer (0.8 FTE) supervised by a Team Leader.
-The amount of resource dedicated to Food Standards equates to 1.5 FTE members of staff.
-The amount of resource dedicated to Feed Hygiene equates to 0.10 FTE members of staff.
+The amount of resource dedicated to Food Standards equates to 1 FTE members of staff.

+The amount of resource dedicated to Feed Hygiene equates to 0.1 FTE members of staff.
+The service also uses a contractor to undertake certain aspects of work coordinated regionally using national funding.